sparkfun/SparkFun_MAX1704x_Fuel_Gauge_Arduino_Library/README.md

 is configured to operate with a single lithium cell and the MAX17044 is configured for a dual-cell 2S pack.

+The MAX17048/MAX17049 ICs are tiny, micropower current fuel gauges for lithium-ion (Li+) batteries in handheld and portable equipment.
+The MAX17048 operates with a single lithium cell and the MAX17049 with two lithium cells in series.

-This Arduino library provides support for both devices.
+This Arduino library provides support for all four devices.

 ## Thanks

-Parts of this library were based on / inspired by [Daniel Porrey's max1704x library](https://github.com/porrey/max1704x).
+Parts of this library were inspired by [Daniel Porrey's max1704x library](https://github.com/porrey/max1704x).
 Thank you Daniel.

 ## Repository Contents